Why You Should Never Shave a Double-Coated Dog (UK Winter Guide 2025)

 The correct approach to grooming double-coated dogs is regular brushing and de-shedding.[3]
 This process removes dead undercoat hair, improves airflow, and maintains the coat's natural insulating properties without compromising its structure.
 For comprehensive guidance on professional de-shedding techniques for double-coated breeds, including specific tools and methods used by professional groomers.

-Regular brushing should happen several times per week, using tools specifically designed for double coats:
+Regular brushing should happen several times per week, using tools specifically designed for double coats.
+For comprehensive tool recommendations based on coat type, see our best brushes for shedding dogs guide:

 For breed-specific shedding management, our guide on Labrador shedding solutions provides detailed tool recommendations and seasonal schedules that apply to many double-coated breeds.